Melbourne - Sydney

 Melbourne is a fantastic city and a stay here makes for a memorable start to a Two Week Walkabout.
 Then take time to explore iconic Sydney, the Blue Mountains and the Hunter Valley wine region.

-Days One to Seven - Melbourne and surrounds
+Melbourne and surrounds

 Melbourne is an amazing place to start your Two Week Walkabout, offering visitors a non-stop celebration of fashion, food, sport and good living.
 This vibrant city boasts some of the world's best restaurants, a rich heritage, some great attractions and a fantastic beach culture down at St Kilda.
 Visit Federation Square, Melbourne's landmark cultural space, and wander nearby Southbank.
 Explore the city's laneways for alfresco dining, jazz and wine bars, cafes and boutiques.
 Go shopping on bohemian Brunswick Street or chic Chapel Street.
 Walk through the Royal Botanic Gardens or catch an AFL game at the Melbourne Cricket Ground.
 Whatever you're in to, Melbourne won't disappoint.

 Use two or three of your days to explore regional Victoria, exploring the internationally renowned wineries of the Yarra Valley and Mornington Peninsula, or the stunning coastline and picturesque towns along the Great Ocean Road.
 Keep the camera at the ready for snaps of kangaroos, koalas and even the odd platypus if you're lucky!

 Melbourne highlights include:

 Taking a 'Hidden Secrets Tour' to explore the hidden and hip Laneways & Arcades